Hank Azaria

-Early life
+Early life and education

-Henry Albert Azaria was born in the Manhattan borough of New York City on April 25, 1964, the son of Ruth Altcheck and Albert Azaria.
-His grandparents on both sides were Sephardic Thessalonian Jews (i.e. from the Greek city of Thessaloniki).
+Henry Albert Azaria was born in the Manhattan borough of New York City on April 25, 1964, to Ruth and Albert Azaria.
+He began going by the name "Hank" as a child, after a pediatrician he visited said he felt it was a more suitable name for a child than "Henry".
+His grandparents on both sides were Sephardic Jews from the Greek city of Thessaloniki.
 His family spoke Ladino, also known as Judaeo-Spanish, which he described as "a strange, antiquated Spanish dialect written in Hebrew characters."
 Azaria's father ran several dress-manufacturing businesses while his mother raised him and his two older sisters, Stephanie and Elise.
 Before marrying his father, Azaria's mother had been a publicist for Columbia Pictures, promoting films in Latin American countries as she was fluent in both English and Spanish.
 During his childhood, Azaria would often "memorize and mimic" the scripts of films, shows, and stand-up comedy routines he enjoyed.
-He attended Camp Towanda in Honesdale, Pennsylvania, and now visits annually as a judge for the camp's Olympics.

 Azaria attended The Kew-Forest School in Queens' Forest Hills neighborhood.
 He decided to become an actor after performing in a school play at the age of 16, becoming "obsessed with acting" at the expense of his academic studies.
 Both of his parents loved all forms of show business, which further spurred him to become an actor.
 He studied drama at Tufts University from 1981 to 1985, where he met and befriended actor Oliver Platt and noted that Platt was a "better actor" than he was and inspired him.
 Together they starred in various college stage productions, including The Merchant of Venice, before Azaria went to train at the American Academy of Dramatic Arts.
 Although he did not expect the endeavor to be successful, he decided to become a professional actor so that he would not regret not having tried later in life.
 His first acting job was an advertisement for Italian television when he was 17 years old.
 He also worked as a busboy.
 He originally intended to work predominantly as a theatrical actor, and he and Platt set up a company called Big Theatre, although Harold Pinter's The Dumb Waiter was the only show they ever performed.
 Azaria decided that television was a better arena and offered more opportunity, and moved to Los Angeles after being offered work with talent agent Harry Gold.